S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 -   To increase meeting effectiveness, you can also prepare some of these questions prior to the meeting, as part of your preparation.

-## Step 4: Answer information-gathering questions
+## Step 4: Answer Information-gathering Questions

 _Gather any information regarding constraints and specific details that are worthwhile to consider._